ChainAgnostic/multidid/methods/did:pkh.md

 * `account-id` - CAIP-10 account ID
 * `url-length` - a varint describing the length of the `url-bytes` parameter
 * `url-bytes` - a UTF-8 encoded string representing the [DID URL parameters](https://www.w3.org/TR/did-core/#did-url-syntax)

+## Notes

+### Cosmos

+Cosmos supports both `secp256k1` and `secp256r1` key types.
+In the case of `secp256k1`, the address is 20 bytes created from a hash of the public key, while `secp256r1` uses the public key itself as the address.
+Thus the varint prefix of the account ID encoding acts as a discriminant between address types.

+### Hedera Hashgraph

+Hedera Hashgraph supports several address representations, however only the [public key account alias](https://docs.hedera.com/hedera/core-concepts/accounts/account-properties#public-key-account-alias) and the [EVM account alias](https://docs.hedera.com/hedera/core-concepts/accounts/account-properties#evm-address-account-alias) are supported by `did:pkh`.
+They are represented here without shard and realm numbers.
+Similarly to cosmos, this allows the varint prefix account ID encoding to act as a discriminant between address types.

 ## References